dm82m/hass-Deltasol-KM2/README.md

     custom_components.deltasol: debug
 ```

+## Development

+If you want to support the development, you can find AI generated development [documentation](https://deepwiki.com/dm82m/hass-Deltasol-KM2) that will help you start contributing to this project.

 ## Credits

 A huge thank you to all the contributors and also thank you to everyone who contributed ideas.